cusnir/repdata_pa2/PA2.md

-So it can be clearly seen that most impact from harmful weather on agriculture(crops) is due to Droughts and Floods while most of property damages are due to Huricane/Typhoon, Tornados ans Storms.
+So it can be clearly seen that most impact from harmful weather on agriculture(crops) is due to Droughts and Floods while most of property damages are due to Huricane/Typhoon, Tornadoes ans Storms.